Tak783/roundupapp/README.md

 # Round Up
-Round up app for Starling Engine
+App for rounding up spend and placing into into savings goals.
+Uses Starling banks API.

 ## Preface
 1. The project uses a highly modular approach using platform-agnostic components